egeiper/DockerTestNGProject/README.md

 # DockerTestNGProject

-A simple Selenium project which mainly focus on running parallel via Selenium Grid with a container using Alpine.
+A simple Selenium project which mainly focus on running parallel via Selenium Grid with a docker container using Alpine.
 Also jenkins integration is built to run the container on Jenkins.